Adaptive Decoding Mechanisms for UAV-enabled Double-Uplink Coordinated NOMA: Introduction

-In addition to NTNs, future B5G and 6G wireless networks will require efficient multiple access (MA) techniques to effectively exploit available resources such as frequency, time, power, and code, and to ensure multiple users meet their quality-of-service (QoS) requirements.
-In light of such concerns, non-orthogonal multiple access (NOMA) was shown to be a promising technique and has attracted considerable attention from both academia and industry \cite{BarickAccess2022, KatweTWC2022, HuIoT2022}.
+In the context of NTNs, Non-Orthogonal Multiple Access (NOMA) plays a key role in future B5G and 6G wireless networks networks, which effectively exploits available resources such as frequency, time, power, and code, as to ensure multiple users meet their quality-of-service (QoS) requirements \cite{DaiCST2018, SerghiouCST2022, VaeziCST2022}.
+Specifically, NOMA was shown to be a promising technique and has attracted considerable attention from both academia and industry \cite{BarickAccess2022, KatweTWC2022, HuIoT2022}.
 In NOMA, the receivers recover information received from paired transmitters, by employing successive interference cancellation (SIC) with a designed decoding order \cite{ClerckxOJCS2021, LiuJSAC2022}.
 As a result, the use of NOMA provides additional degrees of freedom in the power domain and enhancement of spectrum utilization.
 This promising technique has been intensively investigated in the literature in various systems, such as coordinated direct and relay transmission (CDRT-NOMA) \cite{NguyenLWC2021, PanLWC2021}, massive multiple-input-multiple-output (mMIMO-NOMA) \cite{JawarnehAccess2022}, secure systems \cite{LvTVT2022}, and reconfigurable intelligent surface networks (IRS-NOMA) \cite{LiTGCN2022}.